-Enjoy the benefits of nuts and seeds in a spreadable form by using nut butter.
+A person can use nut butter to enjoy the benefits of nuts and seeds in a spreadable form.
 Each serving provides a healthful amount of monounsaturated and polyunsaturated fats.

-Recent research reports that a compound in olives called oleuropein may help prevent diabetes.
-Researchers found that Oleuropein helped the body secrete more insulin, while also purifying a molecule called amylin that contributes to diabetes development.
+Research reports that a compound in olives called oleuropein may help prevent diabetes.
+Researchers found that oleuropein helped the body secrete more insulin while also preventing the cytotoxic actions of a molecule called amylin amyloid that contributes to diabetes development.

-Extra-virgin olive oil is full of monounsaturated fats that are good for heart health.
+Olive oil is full of monounsaturated fats that are good for heart health.
 It also contains vitamin E, vitamin K, and potent antioxidants.
-Extra-virgin olive oil has
+On average,

 Tofu is a complete plant protein and a good source of monounsaturated and polyunsaturated fats.
 A